openkraken/website/docs/guide/advanced/widget-custom-element.en-US.md

-# Use Fluter Widget to customize elements
+# Use Flutter Widget to customize elements

 Custom elements allow developers to define new HTML element types through Flutter Widget.
 This mechanism allows Kraken to directly reuse the Flutter Widget ecosystem.